Exploring Synthesizable Chemical Space with Iterative Pathway Refinements: Experiments

 \subsection{Synthesizable Hit Expansion~}

-\paragraph{Setup.} Synthesizable projection of \name can suggest multiple synthesizable analogs for a given target molecule with a beam search, and thus can be applied to hit expansion to find synthesizable analogs of hit molecules.
+\paragraph{Setup.} Synthesizable projection of ReaSyn can suggest multiple synthesizable analogs for a given target molecule with a beam search, and thus can be applied to hit expansion to find synthesizable analogs of hit molecules.
 Following \citet{gao2024generative}, we conduct hit expansion on the identified hit molecules for c-Jun NH2-terminal kinase 3 (JNK3) inhibition.
 Specifically, the proxy from the TDC library~\citep{huang2021therapeutics} is used as the oracle function that scores the inhibition of JNK3, and the top-10 scoring molecule from ZINC250k~\citep{irwin2012zinc} are selected as the hits.
-The JNK3 proxy is set as the reward model to guide the search and 100 analogs are generated for each hit, yielding a total of 1,000 synthesizable molecules. \textbf{Analog rate}, the fraction of generated analogs that have Tanimoto similarities $\ge0.6$ to the input hit, \textbf{improve rate}, the fraction of generated analogs that have higher JNK3 scores than the original hit, and \textbf{success rate}, the fraction of generated analogs that satisfy both, are computed by averaging over the generated molecules.
-Further details are included in Section~\ref{app:hit_detail}.
+The JNK3 proxy is set as the reward model to guide the search and 100 analogs are generated for each hit, yielding a total of 1,000 synthesizable molecules. \textbf{Analog rate}, the fraction of generated unique analogs that have Tanimoto similarities $\ge0.6$ to the input hit, \textbf{improve rate}, the fraction of generated unique analogs that have higher JNK3 scores than the original hit, and \textbf{success rate}, the fraction of generated unique analogs that satisfy both, are computed by averaging over the generated molecules.

-\paragraph{Results.} The results are shown in Table~\ref{tab:jnk3}. \name exhibits superior performance to the previous synthesizable projection methods in terms of all metrics.
-The high analog rate shows that \name can broadly search the synthesizable space to suggest close analogs thanks to the CoR notation, while the high improve rate shows that \name can find chemical optima in terms of the target property thanks to the goal-directed search.
+\paragraph{Results.} The results are shown in Table~\ref{tab:jnk3}.
+ReaSyn exhibits superior performance to the previous synthesizable projection methods in terms of all the metrics.
+The high analog rate shows that ReaSyn can broadly search the synthesizable space to suggest close analogs, while the high improve rate shows that ReaSyn can find chemical optima in terms of the target property thanks to the goal-directed search.
 We also provide the distribution of suggested molecules in Figure~\ref{fig:jnk3} and examples in Figure~\ref{fig:jnk3_mol}.
-Compared to SynFormer, \name generates synthesizable molecules with high similarities and high JNK3 inhibition scores, highlighting its effectiveness in hit expansion.
+Compared to SynFormer, ReaSyn generates synthesizable molecules with high similarities and high JNK3 inhibition scores, highlighting its effectiveness in hit expansion.